-In small studies from the early 1980s reviewed by IARC (1996), the relative risk of Kaposi sarcoma increased among "never married" men in comparison to the 1970s by between 19 and > 5,000 (Rabkin and Yellin 1994, Rabkin et al. 1991, Bernstein et al. 1989, Biggar et al. 1989, Biggar et al. 1985) and risks were correlated with a decrease in CD4 counts (Dore et al. 1996, Lundgren et al. 1995, Veugelers et al. 1995, Munoz et al. 1993).
+In small studies from the early 1980s reviewed by IARC (1996), the relative risk of Kaposi sarcoma increased among "never married" men in comparison to the 1970s by between 19 and >5,000 (Bernstein et al. 1989; Biggar et al. 1987; Biggar et al. 1989; Rabkin et al. 1991; Rabkin and Yellin 1994) and risks were correlated with a decrease in CD4 counts (Dore et al. 1996; Lundgren et al. 1995; Muñoz et al. 1993; Veugelers et al. 1995).

 IARC (2012a) reviewed a total of 23 HIV-1/AIDS cohort studies including one meta-analysis that reported standardized incidence ratios (SIR) or risk ratios (RR).
 Twenty-two of the studies were from Europe and the United States and one was from Uganda.
-The cohorts ranged from approximately 1,600 to 376,000 members and included a total of almost 25,500 cases of Kaposi sarcoma (see IARC [2012a] monograph for details of study methods and findings).
+The cohorts ranged from approximately 1,600 to 376,000 members and included a total of almost 25,500 cases of Kaposi sarcoma (see IARC 2012a monograph for details of study methods and findings).
 Findings across these studies that reported risk estimates (SIR or RR) are summarized in Table 3-2.
-The majority of the cohort studies were cancer registry linkage studies that reported age- and sexadjusted SIRs.
-The studies varied in the calendar year in which patients were enrolled, with some studies reporting effect estimates of HIV-1-positive and/or AIDS patients prior to HAART and others studies enrolling patients from both pre- and post-HAART era, and some studies evaluating the impact of HAART on the effect estimate (discussed below).
+The majority of the cohort studies were cancer registry linkage studies that reported age- and sex-adjusted SIRs.
+The studies varied in the calendar year in which patients were enrolled, with some studies reporting effect estimates of HIV-1-positive and/or AIDS patients prior to HAART and other studies enrolling patients from both pre- and post-HAART era, and some studies evaluating the impact of HAART on the effect estimate (discussed below).
 Advantages of the database were the large size of the cohorts and large numbers of exposed cases.

 The studies in Europe and the United States found strong and consistent evidence of an association of HIV-1 infection or AIDS and Kaposi sarcoma with very high and statistically significant SIRs ranging from 109 to 72,700, depending in part on the stage of HIV-1 infection (with those developing AIDS generally at higher risk for Kaposi sarcoma) and the calendar period over which cases were identified.
 Based on studies with a total of 444,000 members and 494 cases, Grulich et al. (2007) reported an age- and sex-adjusted meta-SIR = 3640 over the period 1980 to 2002.
 A much lower SIR (~6) was found in the only study from Africa (Uganda) (Mbulaiteye et al. 2006) based on 105 cases found among a cohort of HIV-1-positive people or people with AIDS enrolled from 1988 to 2002.
-However, higher risks (ORs ranged from 47 to 91) were observed for HIV-1 infection and Kaposi sarcoma in two hospital-based case-control studies from Uganda (Newton et al. 2001) and South Africa (Stein et al. 2008); the former study included children (see IARC 2012a, Table 2.3).
-The risk of Kaposi sarcoma varies considerably with HIV-1 transmission group and is highest among men who have sex with men (IARC 2012a, 1996): for example, Beral et al. (1990) reported that among 88,739 AIDS patients in the United States, 13,616 (15%) developed Kaposi sarcoma, ranging from 21% in "homosexual or bisexual" men down to 3% in "heterosexual" men, 3% in transfusion recipients, 2% in intravenous drug users, 1% in hemophiliacs, and 1% in children infected by perinatal transmission.
+However, higher risks (ORs ranged from 47 to 91) were observed for HIV-1 infection and Kaposi sarcoma in two hospital-based case-control studies from Uganda (Newton et al. 2001) and South Africa (Stein et al. 2008); the former study included children (see IARC (2012a), Table 2.3).
+The risk of Kaposi sarcoma varies considerably with HIV-1 transmission group and is highest among men who have sex with men (IARC 1996; IARC 2012a): for example Beral et al. (1990) reported that among 88,739 AIDS patients in the United States, 13,616 (15%) developed Kaposi sarcoma, ranging from 21% in "homosexual or bisexual" men down to 3% in "heterosexual" men, 3% in transfusion recipients, 2% in intravenous drug users, 1% in hemophiliacs, and 1% in children infected by perinatal transmission.
 Similar patterns have been found in other countries with epidemic forms of Kaposi sarcoma (Beral et al. 1990).